icereed/brewmaster/README.md

 Before diving in, ensure you have Docker installed on your computer.
 If you haven’t installed it yet, you can download it from [Docker's official site](https://docs.docker.com/get-docker/).

+You’re correct; linking your Tuya app account to the cloud project is crucial to have any device in the app show up in the cloud project and be accessible for integration.

 ## Setup Guide

 ### Pairing the Klarstein Brauheld with Tuya